catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

 * Log to your project on the dashboard and select your preferred region.

-* Go to "Access and Security", select the "API Access" tab and click on "Download OpenStack RC File".
+* From the left hand menu select "API Access" and click on "Download OpenStack RC File v2.0".
 Save this file on the host where the client tools are going to be used from.

 * Source the configuration from the OpenStack RC file: